-Wondering where to live in Singapore and wondering which neighbourhood will resonate with you.
-Every month we cover a different part of the island in our Street Talk feature in the mag.
-Here we get the views of Rachel House & Sam Chapman from London, who work as a hairdresser and barber, about living on the East Coast.
+Wondering where to live in Singapore and which neighbourhood will resonate with you?
+Every month, we cover a different part of the island in our Street Talk feature in the mag.
+Here we get the views of Rachel House and Sam Chapman from London, who work as a hairdresser and barber, about living on the East Coast.

 What’s the name of the street where you live?
 Telok Kurau, Lorong N.

 If it’s in another language, what does it mean?
 Telok Kurau means “mango fish bay” in Malay.

 Exact words you tell a taxi driver to get home?
 “Telok Kurau, Lorong N, park connector side.”

 What’s the name of your neighbourhood?
 East Coast.
 Closest MRT station?
 Kembangan MRT (East West Line).

 How long have you lived here?
 We have been in Singapore more than two years now, but this condo for just over a year.

 Why here?
 We love the East Coast – it’s convenient for everything.
 There are bars, restaurants, shops, parks and, best of all, the beach is within walking distance, which is something we never experienced living in London.

 When you walk out of your place, the first thing you see is: A green space with lots of trees and traditional Singaporean homes.

 The closest store to your front door is: I think it’s a massage shop (haven’t tried it myself!) or the new 7-Eleven that’s a five-minute walk from our door.